-A formal application for graduation must be filed by the candidate in the Records & Registration Office during the first week of the final semester.
-The application should be filed after final registration is complete but as near the beginning of the final semester as possible.
-Specific deadlines are located in the course schedule book.
-Failure to meet an application deadline may necessitate the candidate's graduation being delayed until the following graduation period.
-Application forms may be downloaded from the EMU Office of Records and Registration website and submitted with the graduation fee to the Cashiers Office.
+A formal application for graduation must be filed by the student in the Records & Registration Office.
+The application should be filed after final registration is complete.
+Specific guidelines are available at the Office of Records and Registration website.
+Failure to meet an application deadline may necessitate the candidate's graduation being delayed.